wardahmad/lesson-w07d01-modern-js/README.md

 6. Reduce with examples
 7. Practice with examples

 ## What is JS ES
-JS ES stands for Javascript European Computer Manufacturers Association Script, also known as JS ECMAScript.
+JS ES stands for Javascript European Computer Manufacturers Association Script, also known as JS ECMAScript. <br>
+ECMAScript is a scripting-language specification standardized by ECMA International.
+It was created to standardize JavaScript to help foster multiple independent implementations.

 ## Preparation